IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Authorization Servers declaring the Token Introspection option shall provide an endpoint usable by Resource Servers to validate and evaluate the access token.
 With this option, the Authorization Server may provide other token formats than JWT or SAML.
 Using this option, the token can be treated as an opaque data construct for Resource Servers.
 When Token Introspection option is used, the Authorization Server shall provide the Token Introspection [ITI-102] transaction service.

 The Resource Server declaring the Token Introspection option shall have the ability to use the Token Introspection transaction to obtain the details of the token from the Authorization Server.
 This transaction can be used by the Resource Server when it is uncertain about the format of the token (JWT, SAML, or opaque), or when it wants to re-evaluate the authorization policy.
-To be able to invoke the introspection endpoint, the Resource Server MUST authenticate itself.
+To be able to invoke the introspection endpoint, the Resource Server must authenticate itself.
 It may obtain a access token of its own from the Authorization Server for this purpose.

 When the Incorporate Authorization Token [ITI-72] transaction [ is used with a FHIR server, Resource Server shall declare support for IUA in the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint using the element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) and the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".